lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

   I-D.ietf-lpwan-ipv6-static-context-hc:

 --- abstract
+This draft defines the way SCHC (Static Context Header Compression) header compression can be applied to CoAP protocol.
+SCHC is a header compression mechanism adapted for constrained devices.
+SCHC uses a static description of the header to reduce the redundancy and the size of the information in the header.
+While the RFC8724 describes the SCHC compression and fragmentation framework, and its application for IPv6/UDP headers, this document applies the use of SCHC for CoAP headers.

-This draft defines the way SCHC header compression can be applied to CoAP headers.
-The CoAP header structure differs from IPv6 and UDP protocols since CoAP uses a flexible header with a variable number of options, themselves of variable length.
+The CoAP header structure differs from IPv6 and UDP one since CoAP uses a flexible header with a variable number options, themselves of variable length.
 The CoAP protocol messages format is asymmetric: the request messages have a header format different from the one in the response messages.
-This document explains how to use the SCHC compression mechanism for CoAP.
+This specification gives guidance on how to apply SCHC to flexible headers and how to leverage the asymmetry for more efficient compression Rules.

 --- middle

 # Introduction {#Introduction}

-CoAP {{rfc7252}} is an implementation of the REST architecture for constrained devices.
-Although CoAP was designed for constrained devices, the size of a CoAP header still is too large for the constraints of Low Power Wide Area Networks (LPWAN) and some compression is needed to reduce the header size.
+CoAP {{rfc7252}} is a transfer protocol that implements a subset of HTTP (Hypertext Transfer Protocol) and is optimized for REST-based (Representational state transfer) services.
+Although CoAP was designed for constrained devices, the size of a CoAP header still is too large for the constraints of LPWAN (Low Power Wide Area Networks) and some compression is needed to reduce the header size.

-{{I-D.ietf-lpwan-ipv6-static-context-hc}} defines a header compression mechanism for LPWAN network based on a static context.
-The context is said static since the field description composing the Rules are not learned during the packet exchanges but are previously defined.
-The context(s) is(are) known by both ends before transmission.
+The {{rfc8724}} defines SCHC, a header compression mechanism for LPWAN network based on a static context.
+The context is known by both ends before transmission and the way it is done is out of the scope of this document.

+SCHC compresses and decompresses headers based on shared contexts between devices.
+Each context consists of multiple Rules.
+Each rule can match header fields and specific values or ranges of values.
+If a rule matches, the matched header fields are substituted by the rule ID and optionally some residual bits.
+Thus, different Rules may correspond to different types of packets that a device expects to send or receive.

-   A context is composed of a set of rules that are referenced by Rule IDs (identifiers).
-A rule contains an ordered list of the fields descriptions containing a field ID (FID), its length (FL) and its position (FP), a direction indicator (DI) (upstream, downstream and bidirectional) and some associated Target Values (TV).
-Target Value indicates the value that can be expected.
+A Rule describes the complete header of the packet with an ordered list of fields descriptions, see section 7 of the {{rfc8724}}, thereby each description contains the field ID (FID), its length (FL) and its position (FP), a direction indicator (DI) (upstream, downstream and bidirectional) and some associated Target Values (TV).
-   TV can also be a list of values.

 A Matching Operator (MO) is associated to each header field description.
 The rule is selected if all the MOs fit the TVs for all fields of the incoming packet.
 In that case, a Compression/Decompression Action (CDA) associated to each field defines how the compressed and the decompressed values are computed out of each other, for each of the header fields.
+Compression mainly results in one of 4 actions:
+ *  send the field value,
+ *  send nothing,
-Compression mainly results in one of 4 actions: send the field value, send nothing, send some least significant bits of the field or send an index.
+ *  send some least significant bits of the field or
+ *  send an index.
-   After  applying the compression there may be some bits to be sent, these values are called Compression Residues and are transmitted after the Rule ID in the compressed messages.
+After  applying the compression there may be some bits to be sent, these values are called Compression Residues.

-The compression rules define a generic way to compress and decompress the fields.
-If the device is modified, for example,  to introduce new functionalities or new CoAP options, the rules must be updated to reflect the evolution.
+SCHC is a general concept mechanism that can be applied to different protocols, the exact Rules to be used depend on the protocol and the application, and CoAP differs from UDP and IPv6, see Section 3.

 ## Terminology